Applied mathematics research

 Professor Hinke Osinga

-- Dynamical systems theory
+- Dynamical systems theory and applications

-- Development of numerical methods for invariant manifolds and their bifurcations
+- Numerical methods for global invariant manifolds

-Associate Professor Claire Postlethwaite
+Professor Claire Postlethwaite

 Professor James Sneyd